Stability conditions for polarised varieties: The higher rank case

 We now fix a K\"ahler metric $\omega \in c_1(L)$ and recall some general theory of Bott-Chern forms.
 Good expositions are given by Donaldson \cite[Section 1.2]{donaldson-hermite-einstein} and Tian \cite[Section 1]{tian-BC}.
 The K\"ahler metric $\omega$ induces a Hermitian metric on the holomorphic tangent bundle, and hence induces a Chern-Weil representative $s_j(\omega)$ of the Segre classes $s_j(X)$ for all $j$ through the general theory of Bott-Chern forms.
 Suppose now that $\omega_{\psi}=\omega+i\ddbar \psi$ is another K\"ahler metric in the same class, producing another representative of $s_j(X)$.
 Then the theory of Bott-Chern forms implies that there is a $(j-1,j-1)$-form $\BC_j(\psi)$ such that To draw the parallel with the theory we have developed in the rank one case, note that that $s_1(\omega) = -\Ric(\omega)$, so which is a function that appeared many times in Section \ref{sec:z-energy}.

-With this in hand, we define Deligne functionals in an analogous manner to Section \ref{sec:deligne}.
+With this in hand, we define Deligne functionals in an similar manner to Section \ref{sec:deligne}, and analogously to work of Elkik \cite{elkik}.
 A K\"ahler metric $\omega\in c_1(L)$ induces a metric on the holomorphic tangent bundle $T_{X}$.
 This produces representatives of the Segre classes $s_j(T_{\X})$, and changing $\omega$ to $\omega_{\psi}$ changes the representatives of the Segre classes through the Bott-Chern forms.
 We also fix a representative $\theta \in \Theta$.

 We associate to the intersection number $\int_X L^l\cdot s_{m_1}(X)\cdot\hdots\cdot s_{m_j}(X)\cdot \Theta$ the value given by by analogy with the usual theory of Deligne functionals.
 The basic properties of this functional extend directly: there is a natural analogue of the ``change of metric'' formula, which follows by definition, and the curvature property of Proposition \ref{hessian}.
 The curvature property is proven by Tian when $\theta=0$ \cite[Proposition 1.4]{tian-BC} for general functionals of this kind, but the proof applies to the general case.